Cluster Guide

 FAQ

-Yes.
-Open the Google app, tap the mic icon, choose Search a song, and hum for about 10 to 15 seconds.
-On Assistant, say What’s this song? and then hum.
+Open the Google app, tap the mic in the search bar, choose Search a song, then hum, whistle, or sing the clearest part of the melody for about 10 to 15 seconds.
+If you are using Assistant, say What’s this song? and then hum.

-What should I do if Google gives me the wrong song?
+What should I do if Google Hum gives me the wrong song?

 Next step